 We used linear inverse ecosystem modeling techniques to assimilate data from extensive Lagrangian field experiments into a mass-balance constrained food web for the Gulf of Mexico open-ocean ecosystem.
-This region is highly oligotrophic, yet Atlantic Bluefin Tuna (ABT) travel long distances from feeding grounds in the North Atlantic to spawn there.
+This region is highly oligotrophic, yet Atlantic bluefin tuna (ABT) travel long distances from feeding grounds in the North Atlantic to spawn there.
 Our results show extensive nutrient regeneration fueling primary productivity (mostly by cyanobacteria and other picophytoplankton) in the upper euphotic zone.
 The food web is dominated by the microbial loop (>70% of net primary productivity is respired by heterotrophic bacteria and protists that feed on them).
-In contrast, herbivorous food web pathways from phytoplankton to metazoan zooplankton process <10% of net primary production in the mixed layer.
-Nevertheless, ABT larvae feed preferentially on podonid cladocerans and other suspensionfeeding zooplankton that in turn derive much of their nutrition from nanoand micro-phytoplankton (mixotrophic flagellates, and to a lesser extent diatoms).
-This allows ABT larvae to maintain a comparatively low trophic level (~4.2 for preflexion and postflexion larvae) that increases trophic transfer from phytoplankton to larval fish.
+By contrast, herbivorous food web pathways from phytoplankton to metazoan zooplankton process <10% of the net primary production in the mixed layer.
+Nevertheless, ABT larvae feed preferentially on podonid cladocerans and other suspension-feeding zooplankton, which in turn derive much of their nutrition from nano- and micro-phytoplankton (mixotrophic flagellates, and to a lesser extent, diatoms).
+This allows ABT larvae to maintain a comparatively low trophic level (~4.2 for preflexion and postflexion larvae), which increases trophic transfer from phytoplankton to larval fish.